Legal

 5.5 Corporate transactions.
 If SourceLoop is involved in a merger, acquisition, financing, reorganization, or sale of assets, personal information may be transferred as part of that transaction.
 We will notify you (and, where required by law, seek your consent) before your information becomes subject to a different privacy policy.
 For data obtained from Google APIs, any transfer in such a transaction will be made only with the affected user's explicit consent, in line with the Google API Services User Data Policy.

 5.6 No sale, no advertising.
 We do not sell personal information.
-We do not use information collected via the Snippet, the Application, or Google APIs for advertising, retargeting, or personalized advertising.
+We do not use information collected via the Snippet, the Application, or any third-party advertising-platform API (including Google, Meta, LinkedIn, TikTok, Microsoft, Pinterest, Snap, Reddit, and X) for advertising, retargeting, or personalized advertising of our own or any other party's products.

 6. Cookies and Tracking on the Website (sourceloop.ai)